 The Japanese didn't stop there, though.
 Among the invading army, nothing was forbidden and they believed that gave them strength.
 One Japanese journalist, traveling with the 10th Army, wrote in his notes that he believed the army was moving forward with such strength because of the "tacit consent among the officers and men that they could loot and rape as they wish."

 The Nanking Massacre Begins

-When the Japanese Army reached Nanking, their brutality continued.
-The burned down the city’s walls, the people’s homes, the surrounding forests, and even whole villages situated in their path.
+When the Japanese Army reached Nanking, their brutality continued unabated.
+They burned down the city's walls, people's homes, the surrounding forests, and even whole villages situated in their path.

 They looted nearly every building they could find, stealing from the poor and the rich alike.
 They then slaughtered scores of people they happened upon.
 Some victims of the Nanking Massacre were thrown into mass, unmarked graves; others were just left to rot in the sun.